sidkhuntia/sound-boards/README.md

 1. When the initial box is played no sound is being played.
 2. It doesnt have a score counter and a high score counter.
 3. Doesnt get started on phone.
+4. The design should be made better when viewing in a smaller viewport.
-4. If you click a box instead on a keypress at start it will say "Game Over".
+5. If you click a box instead on a keypress at start it will say "Game Over".